 Last year, I chose to travel to India as a place to backpack for three months based only on the fact I wanted to see tigers and elephants.
-The more I read online and in Lonely Planet, the more I added to my list of things to do in this beautiful country.
+The more I read online and in Lonely Planet about all the things to see while backpacking India, the more I added to my list of things to do in this beautiful country.

-I do read the news, and I am not that naïve, but I still had no fear of traveling in India alone.
-I know India Tourism does everything it can to combat that, but sometimes it looks like they brush the troubles under the rug which scares people.
-The only way to know how it’ll be is to travel India yourself.
+I do read the news, and I am not that naïve, but I still had no fear of backpacking India alone.
+I know India Tourism does everything it can to combat that, but sometimes it looks like they brush the troubles under the rug which can scare foreigners.
+Truthfully, the only way to know what solo travel in India is like is to experience it for yourself.

-I made friends, I rode a yak in the Himalayas, saw the cremations in Varanasi, took in the view of the Taj Mahal, stood in the Ganges, became a masseuse, rode an elephant, toured through jungles, met the love of my life…
+I made friends, I rode a yak in the Himalayas, saw the cremations in Varanasi, took in the view of the Taj Mahal, stood in the Ganges, became a masseuse, toured through jungles, met the love of my life…

 Rowing a boat down the Ganges in Varanasi

 Sweaty and crammed onto a train… it’s not the most glamorous transportation unless you pay for first class

 I rode buses alone, was surrounded by only men on multiple trains and bus journeys in India, and I never felt unsafe.